 The final round will be open to the public.
 The judges will choose the repertoire to be played.
 The winner will be announced following the final round.

-The winner and pianist will perform on the Friends of Classics Series in Boca Raton on Tuesday, April 18, 2023, at the Boca Museum of Art in Boca Raton on Sunday, April 23, 2023 and at the Kiwanis of Delray Beach on the morning of Wednesday, April 24, 2024.
+The winner and pianist will perform on the Friends of Classics Series in Boca Raton on Tuesday, April 23, 2024, at the Boca Museum of Art in Boca Raton on Sunday, April 28, 2023 and at the Kiwanis of Delray Beach on the morning of Wednesday, April 24, 2024.
 Additional performance opportunities in the community may be available.